What Is 4/3 Equal To

 What is 4/3 Equal To?
 The Direct Answer

 The fraction 4/3 represents four parts out of a whole that is divided into three equal parts.
 Since the numerator is greater than the denominator, this is an improper fraction.
-An improper fraction is a fraction where the numerator is larger than or equal to the denominator.
+Also, an improper fraction is a fraction where the numerator is larger than or equal to the denominator.
 Improper fractions are greater than or equal to one.

 To understand what 4/3 equals, we can express it in a few different ways: